 This article reviews the potential side effects of melatonin supplements.

-Melatonin is a neurohormone produced by the pineal glands in the brain, mainly at night.
+Melatonin is a neurohormone produced by the pineal glands in your brain, mainly at night.

-It prepares the body for sleep and is sometimes called the “hormone of sleep” or “hormone of darkness.”
+It prepares your body for sleep and is sometimes called the “hormone of sleep” or “hormone of darkness.”

 Melatonin supplements are frequently used as a sleep aid.
-They help you fall asleep, improve sleep quality and increase sleep duration.
-However, they don’t appear to be as effective as many other sleep medications (1).
+They help you fall asleep, improve sleep quality, and increase sleep duration.
+However, they don’t appear to be as effective as many other sleep medications (

-Sleep isn’t the only body function affected by melatonin.
-This hormone also plays a role in the body’s antioxidant defenses and helps regulate blood pressure, body temperature and cortisol levels, as well as sexual and immune function (2).
+Sleep isn’t the only body function melatonin affects.
+This hormone also plays a role in your body’s antioxidant defenses and helps regulate blood pressure, body temperature, and cortisol levels, as well as sexual and immune function (

 Its use is growing, raising concerns about its possible side effects.

-Summary Melatonin is a hormone produced by the brain in response to fading light.
-It prepares the body for sleep and is often used as a sleep aid.
+Melatonin is a hormone your brain produces in response to fading light.
+It prepares your body for sleep and is often used as a sleep aid.

-Several studies have reported general symptoms, including dizziness, headache, nausea or agitation.
-However, these were equally common in the treatment and placebo groups and couldn’t be attributed to melatonin (5).
+Several studies have reported general symptoms, including dizziness, headache, nausea, and agitation.
+However, these were equally common in the treatment and placebo groups and couldn’t be attributed to melatonin (

-Melatonin supplements are generally considered safe in the short-term, even when taken in very high doses.
-However, more research on its long-term safety is needed, especially in children (10).
+Melatonin supplements are generally considered safe in the short term, even when taken in very high doses.
+However, more research on its long-term safety is needed, especially in children (

 A few mild side effects and drug interactions are discussed in the chapters below.

-Summary Melatonin supplements are considered safe, and no studies have revealed any serious side effects to date.
-Yet, more research is needed to evaluate its long-term effects.
+Melatonin supplements are considered safe, and no studies have noted any serious side effects to date.
+However, more research is needed to evaluate its long-term effects.

-However, the FDA has neither approved its use nor evaluated its safety in children.
+However, the Food and Drug Administration has neither approved its use nor evaluated its safety in children.

 In Europe, melatonin supplements are a prescription-only medicine intended for adults.
-Yet, one Norwegian study found that their unapproved use in children was on the rise (4).
+However, one Norwegian study found that their unapproved use in children was on the rise (

 While there is no specific cause for concern, many experts are reluctant to recommend this supplement for children.